A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Introduction

 The paper is structured as follows.
-Section~\ref{sec:theory} develops the general master equation for spin cooling and derive effective ground-state spin operators by adiabatically eliminating the excited state.
+Section~\ref{sec:theory} develops the general master equation for spin cooling and derives effective ground state spin operators by adiabatically eliminating the excited state.
 Section~\ref{sec:sideband} applies this formalism to sideband cooling, including cases with different excited state trapping frequencies.
 Section~\ref{sec:spin} develops a formalism for spin cooling and applies it to PG, GM, $\Lambda$-GM, and RSB cooling.
-Each section compares exact simulations to simplified models and contrasts various cooling techniques, with the goal of creating a unified picture that will lead to more coherent interactions and higher fidelity ground-state preparation.
+Each section compares exact simulations to simplified models and contrasts various cooling techniques, with the goal of creating a unified picture that will lead to more coherent interactions and higher fidelity ground state preparation.